Tickets & Deals

 G3.
 Receiving of gladiolus entries closes at 3:30 PM on Monday of fair week.

 G4.
 Stems should be trimmed down to 40% of overall length of the spike to save tipping over and destruction of entries.
-We suggest a 16-inch minimum in all classes except small types.
+We suggest a 16-inch minimum in all Divisions except small types.

 Gladiolus must be predominant in an arrangement and need NOT be raised by the exhibitor.